phil-fradkin/phil-fradkin.github.io/things_im_reading.md

 - [2023/12] House of chains by Steven Erikson 5/5
 - [2024/02] Midnight Tides Steven Erikson 5/5
 - [2024/03] The Bone Hunters Steven Erikson 4/5
-    - I had a bit of a harder time getting to like the main character of
+    - I had a bit of a harder time getting to like the main character of Adjunt Tavore
 - [2024/04] Reaper's Gale by Steven Erikson 4/5
 - [2024/05] Toll The hounds by Steven Erikson 3/5
 - [2024/07] The Glass Castle 4/5 by Jeannette Walls
+    - Major vibe shift from previous works.
+    - I was ready to drop this book but am glad I pushed through.
+    - Human ability to adapt is quite amazing.
 - [2024/08] Outliers by Malcom Gladwell 3/5
     - Popular science is always iffy with me since I feel like a lot of these concepts get oversimplified and not enough nuance is communicated
 - [2024/09] Leviathan Wakes by James Corey 5/5